JamesWallace99/jameswallace99.github.io/about.md

 ---
-layout: default
+layout: 'home'
-title: About Me
+title: about Me
 permalink: /about/
 ---